Solution | Credit Scoring#

 xgboost==0.82

 The project is initially shipped with all datasets using the filesystem connection.
 One input dataset must contain at least two mandatory columns with some additional columns to build the models.
-The mandatory columns that need to be mapped are:
+The mandatory columns in need of mapping are:

 The project has the following high-level steps:

-1. Connect your data as input and select your model parameters via the Dataiku Application.
+Connect your data as input and select your model parameters via the Dataiku application.

 Walkthrough#